Copyright 2017 Beautiful Living, LLC

 Published since 2001, Kim's blog, Beautiful Living, is a popular favorite that inspires readers with personal stories and thoughts on home, family, and living well.
 Kim writes for a large variety of media outlets.
 Past articles include her interview with design giant, Carleton Varney (Dorothy Draper & Company Inc.) and many magazine and web articles on home improvement, gardening, home and family life.

-She created the Certified Decorating Professional ® programs in NH, CT, and CA. She continues to teach, and is a sought after speaker on many topics.
+She continues to teach, and is a sought after speaker on many topics.
 Organizations include WCAA, ADE, IRIS, and the Monadnock Writers' Group.

-Kim lives in the New Hampshire woods with her family, her beloved Border Collie, Cooper and the latest addition to her family, her sweet and lovable Husky, Dante.
+Kim lives in the New Hampshire woods with her family, her beloved Border Collie, Cooper, and the latest addition to her family, her sweet and lovable Husky, Dante.

 Both rescued with love.